 Here's what comes in the package.

 Not a fan of GUIs?
-The Node-powered Foundation CLI can install the same template projects for you.
+Foundation can easily be installed via the CLI.
+It can install the same template projects for you.

 Recommended for beginners